Art of Living Foundation: Land encroachment

 In 2011, a public-interest litigation petition filed in the Karnataka High Court alleged that Art of Living had constructed structures on the Udipalya tank.
 The government of Karnataka found on inspection that the foundation had encroached upon 6.53 hectare of the tank area and issued a show cause notice.

 World Culture Festival on Yamuna flood plains

 Art of Living Foundation organised the World Culture Festival on the Yamuna Flood plains in March 2016.
 A committee appointed by the National Green Tribunal recommended a fine of Rs 1,200 million on Art of Living Foundation for damaging the ecology of the flood plains.
 The fine was later reduced to Rs 50 million, with no further events to be allowed at that location.
 After initially disputing the fine, with Ravi Shankar declaring that he would rather go to prison, the foundation paid on 3 June 2016.
-The matter is still under litigation with the Foundation denying any wrongdoing.
+The Supreme Court overturn order of NGT, citing no wrong doing by Art of Living and ordered to refund deposit of 5 crore.

 Burning of the Islamabad center in Pakistan

-After the organization's yoga center in Islamabad, Pakistan was burned down by armed men in March 2014, the Foundation reported receiving threats from the Taliban.
+After the organisation's yoga center in Islamabad, Pakistan was burned down by armed men in March 2014, the Foundation reported receiving threats from the Taliban.
 The center has since been rebuilt and is functioning.